nsrr/nsrr-cloud/matlab-workflow.md

 Once your sleep analysis processing is completed, you can delete the files of subject 800002 and save your results.

-Similarly, we can loop over each subject of CFS dataset and perform the above analysis.
+Similarly, we can loop over each subject within the CFS dataset and perform the above analysis.

 If bash scripting is easier for you then you can bundle up the above commands into bash script and perform the analysis.